soumenganguly/greenhouse-learn/assignment.md

 ## Instructions

 Plant development and growth is a result of the direct environment of the plant.
 The environment consists of parameters such as air temperature, humidity, CO2 concentration and access to water and nutrients.
 These parameters are influenced by conditions outside, as well as control mechanisms inside the greenhouse.
 To achieve the right environment, the grower manipulates mechanical components of the greenhouse based on forecasted external weather conditions.
 These components include but are not limited to: screens, ventilation (through opening windows) and heating systems.
+The target state of these components are called setpoints.

 For the assignment, you are expected to develop a time series model that can predict air temperature.